mcruz206/LearnAI-Bootcamp/lab02.1_logging_chat_conversations/README.md

 * Access to portal and be able to create resources on Azure.
 We will not be providing Azure passes for this workshop.

+* Be familiar with C# and have some experience developing bots with Microsoft Bot Framework.

 ## Lab structure